sbose78/app-stak-devfile/README.md

 A stack contains the following information with respect to an application that is associated with a stack:

+* Sample application(s).
+For example, https://github.com/snowdrop/spring-boot-http-booster
+* How to compile the application.
+For example, `mvn package`
+* How to run the application.
+Example, For example, `java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.App`
-* How to turn the application into a container(s)
+* How to turn the application into a container(s) .
+For Example, a Kaniko Build using a Dockerfile.
-* How to run the application
-* How to run tests
-* How to debug the application
+* How to debug the application.
-* How to deploy the application
+* How to deploy the application.
+For example, a Knative Service using a specific pod template
-* Pipeline(s)
-* Sample application(s)
+* Sample CI/CD Pipeline(s)

 #### How does one define a stack ?

-A stack author defines a stack by specifying the following information in a manifest expresseded as a `devfile.yaml` file.
+A stack author defines a stack by specifying the aforementioned metadata in a manifest called a Devfile.

-* Metadata for setting up a container-based developer workspace for developing an app with the specific stack.
-* Commands for compiling the app in a container in the developer workspace.
-Example, `mvn package`.
-* Commands for running the app in a container in the developer workspace.
-Example, `java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.App`
-* Guidance for building an image from the app's source code.
-* Guidance for deploying the above image as a container on Kubernetes.

-### Sections in a stack's devfile
+### Contents of a stack's Devfile

-#### Project Samples
+#### Sample application(s)

 ```
 projects: